clastix/kamaji-etcd/docs/monitoring.md

 # Monitoring kamaji-etcd

-Monitoring `etcd` properly is of vital importance for a Kubernetes cluster.
-If the `etcd` quorum is lost, and the `etcd` consequently cluster fails.
-Big latencies between the `etcd` nodes, disk performance issues, or high throughput are some of the common root causes of availability problems with `etcd`.
+Monitoring `etcd` is critically important for maintaining the health of a Kubernetes cluster.
+Loss of the `etcd` quorum can lead to cluster failure.
+Common issues, such as high latency between `etcd` nodes, disk performance problems, or excessive throughput, often lead to availability issues with `etcd`.

-The container running `etcd` exposes metrics on the `/metrics` endpoint:
+The container running `etcd` exposes metrics on the `/metrics` endpoint, which can be monitored for insights:

 ```yaml
 spec: